 To determine your needs, certified therapists will provide a thorough evaluation to analyze your daily activities and to evaluate your physical measurements, range of motion, strength, coordination, sensation, reflexes, skin integrity, balance, transfers and ambulation.
 This evaluation helps therapists understand your requirements and helps them determine the device that is best suited for you.

-Mistake #2: Use the device without proper instruction, training and fitting.
+Tip #2: Obtain proper wheelchair instruction, training and fitting

 Assistive technology can be complex.
 If you are not properly trained and educated on how to use your wheelchair or mobility device you may not be able to use it to its maximum ability.
 You may inflict costly damage to the device or you may injure yourself.
 By scheduling an educational training session with a therapist, you can learn how to use your device safely while receiving the best custom fit available to assure that it meets your needs.

-Mistake #3: Purchase a mobility device through mail order.
+Tip #3: Do not purchase a mobility device through mail order.

 Would you purchase a car without going for a test drive?
 When purchasing a wheelchair or scooter online or over the phone it is difficult to determine how it will look and function.
 It is always best to try the mobility device before you purchase it.
 This trial will help determine if the device is right for you.
 A comprehensive assistive technology center will have a large selection of wheelchairs, other mobility devices and accessories from which to choose and trial.